By Deron T. McCoy, CFA®, CFP®, CAIA®

 September: Change in the Wind?

 But that was August.
 Finally, September is starting to see changes in the underlying data.
 Crude oil and gasoline prices are well off their highs.
-And the supply chain suggests future inflation may also roll over soon (shipping rates from Shanghai to Los Angeles have fallen sharply from when we stated last year, “its not a demand problem, its a supply chain problem”).
+And the supply chain suggests future inflation may also roll over soon (shipping rates from Shanghai to Los Angeles have fallen sharply from when we stated last year, “it’s not a demand problem, it’s a supply chain problem”).

 Equities are back down to their June lows, and now bond rates have moved into the 4% range which is higher than some measures of inflation (indicating that rates are finally moving into a restrictive zone).